Fake Real Planes: exotic affine algebraic models of $\mathbb{R}^2$: Introduction

-Our first goal is to show that fake real planes do indeed exist by exhibiting many examples and to give elements of classification of these objects up to biregular isomorphism in terms of natural algebro-geometric invariants such as their logarithmic Kodaira dimension.
-It happens that any contractible affine complexification $S$ of $\mathbb{R}^{2}$ of non positive logarithmic Kodaira dimension is isomorphic to $\mathbb{A}^{2}$, in particular, there is no good affine complexification of $\mathbb{R}^{2}$ of logarithmic Kodaira dimension $0$.
-In contrast, we give several families of rational good affine complexifications of $\mathbb{R}^{2}$ of logarithmic Kodaira dimension $1$ and $2$ respectively, which are therefore not biregularly isomorphic to $\mathbb{A}^{2}$ (see Examples \ref{Ex:homotopy-Kod1}, \ref{Ex:Ramanujam-Surf} and $\S$ \ref{sub:Real-forms-Kod2}).
+Our first goal is to show that fake real planes do exist by exhibiting many examples and to give elements of classification of these objects up to biregular isomorphism depending on natural algebro-geometric invariants such as their logarithmic Kodaira dimension.
+Any contractible affine complexification $S$ of $\mathbb{R}^{2}$ of non positive logarithmic Kodaira dimension is isomorphic to $\mathbb{A}^{2}$ (\cite[Theorem 4.7.1 (1), p.
+244]{MiyBook} and \cite{MS80}), in particular, there is no good affine complexification of $\mathbb{R}^{2}$ of logarithmic Kodaira dimension $0$.
+In contrast, we give several families of rational good affine complexifications of $\mathbb{R}^{2}$ of logarithmic Kodaira dimension $1$ (see Examples \ref{Ex:homotopy-Kod1}) and $2$ respectively, which are therefore not biregularly isomorphic to $\mathbb{A}^{2}$.
+Another striking family of examples is provided by some Ramanujam surfaces \cite{Ram71}, a famous class of smooth complex contractible affine surfaces of logarithmic Kodaira dimension $2$, which admit real structures with real locus diffeomorphic to $\mathbb{R}^2$ (see \ref{Ex:Ramanujam-Surf}).